 ATTRACTING WILDLIFE I

-We were honored when our garden and some of its inhabitants were featured in a wildlife habitat gardening article in the Arizona Daily Star (10 January 2010)
+We were honored when our garden and some of its inhabitants were featured in two wildlife habitat gardening articles in the Arizona Daily Star (above) 10 January 2010, and again in 2013.

 This island of plantings outside the kitchen window provides plenty of food for butterflies and hummingbirds (20 August 2006)

 Probably the most important bird attractant in the yard, our small pond also hosts mammals, butterflies, dragonflies and other aquatic insects, beetles, and other life forms.
 Its flexible liner extends under the beach area in the foreground where shallow water over gravel creates a popular spot for birds to bathe and drink.